Merson-Capital/mersonhr-tests/Frontend-test.md

 ## 🚀 Bonus Points

-- Deploy the project on **Firebase Hosting** and provide a live link.
+- Deploy the project on **Firebase Hosting** and provide a live link alongside the GitHub repository link.

 ---